-HTC One A9 specifications and price, hands on review
+HTC One A9 Specifications and Price, Hands on Review

-HTC One A9 hands on review, details:
+HTC One A9 hands-on review, details:

 Design :

 The overall design of HTC is like iPhone, which is a little annoying in a cute way.
-The back of the phone has a separate strip at the top which consists of a camera and LED Flash, just like iPhone has and edges are rounded the same way.
-Apart from that, the power button is pretty smooth now, volume key is on the right-hand side and jack is at the bottom.
-Even the home screen key is somewhat placed similarly like iPhone only.
-Though we would have loved something originally created, cutting edge too, but when it comes to design, we are a little disappointed.
-But the device feels great in hands, rigid and sturdy.
-The dimensions are 145.8 x 70.8 x 7.3 mm (5.74 x 2.79 x 0.29 in) and it weighs about 143 g which is pretty light.
+The back of the phone has a separate strip at the top which consists of a camera and LED Flash, just like the iPhone has and the edges are rounded the same way.

 Display: